Ohio State will suit up 14 college graduates for the Goodyear Cotton Bowl Classic

 Honors & Awards:

-2016: Big Ten's Smith-Brown Defensive Lineman of the Year, first-team All-Big Ten (coaches and media), Team captain
+2016: Graduated in December (sociology), Big Ten Smith-Brown Defensive Lineman of the Year; First-team All-Big Ten (coaches and media), Team captain

 LEWIS' CAREER DEFENSIVE STATS

 Tackles: 8, Michigan State, Nov 21, 2015 (4-4)v Sacks: 2.0, at Indiana, Aug 31, 2017 (2-0); Maryland, Oct 10, 2015 (2-0)